gurrenm3/NoMansSky.Api/README.md

 ## Planned features
 Some features that are coming soon are:

+- Access to more stats from the Player, Ship, Freighter, Exosuit, and MultiTool
 - Better ability to manipulate items and inventories
 - Custom items
 - More than 3 multi-tools